hoko/hoko-docs/_posts/2015-03-31-ios-deeplinking.md

 {% highlight swift %}
 Hoko.deeplinking().mapRoute("products/:product_id", toTarget: {
   (deeplink: HOKDeeplink) -> Void in
+    if let productId = deeplink.routeParameters?["product_id"] {
       // Do something when deep link is opened
+    }
 })
 {% endhighlight %}

 This will map a `products/:product_id` route to an executable `target` block.
-This `target` will always be executed when a deep link matching the route is opened in the user's device. (e.g. opening `hoko://products/42?referrer=hokolinks.com`).
+This `target` will always be executed when a deep link matching the route is opened in the user's device, e.g. opening `hoko://products/42?referrer=hokolinks.com`.

 ### HOKDeeplink